stanford-crfm/levanter/docs/Blog-Post.md

 ```

 This automatic generalization is possible because we've abstracted over the unreferenced dimensions of our tensors.
-In the first example, both the `Batch` and `Head` axes are unreferenced, so they are automatically "batched" over.
+In the first example, both the `Batch` and `Head` axes are unreferenced, so they are automatically "batched" over,
+similar to how [`bmm`](https://pytorch.org/docs/stable/generated/torch.bmm.html) works in PyTorch.
-Similarly, in the second example, we omit the `Head` axis from the `key` and `value` tensors, but attention still works.
+In the second example, we omit the `Head` axis from the `key` and `value` tensors, yielding a multi-query attention
+where we only have multiple heads for the `query` tensor.
 In the third example, we can use tuples of axes in many places where we would normally use a single axis.